• Skip to primary navigation

 So, even though this recipe was made with store bought zucchini, it was still made with all the love a home grown garden normally conjures.
 Just pretend okay.
 And to clarify, the love is directed at the zucchini, not the deer.

 This might seem like a hassle to make, but this recipe is easy peasy and comes together in no time at all.
 Zucchini is easy to grate because its so soft.
-I used a big box grater but any kind with both small and large holes will do.
+I used a big box grater but any grater or food processor with both small and large holes will do.
 You need both hole sizes because you want the zucchini to be grated into big pieces and the onion and cheese to be more micro and easily blended in.
 It just makes the zucchini cakes come together better and the flavors meld more seamlessly.

 Crispy on the outside and soft on the inside, these zucchini cakes are a tasty way to use that garden produce.
 The tangy yogurt dill dipping sauce makes these a perfect appetizer.